layer5io/layer5/collections/_blogs/2019-07-09-Meshery-start-feat-WSL2-K3d.md

 As [Lee Calcote](https://twitter.com/lcalcote) put it, this is a lot of buzz words: Meshery > k3s (deployed via k3d) > Docker > WSL2 > Windows 10.
 And he's totally right, still the "beauty" here, is that it "simply works".

 Since the begin of the Docker era, new tooling has appeard for simplifying complex workflows.
-Even Kubernetes (K8s) as a much lighter version with k3s by [Rancher](https://rancher.com).
+Even Kubernetes (K8s) as a much lighter version with k3s by Rancher.

 And of course, Meshery which integrates and simplifies the installation and benchmarking of different service meshes.
 Hope you had fun assembling all these pieces and stay tunned for the "Bonuses", more fun to come!

 <span> > > > <i>Nunix out</i></span>

----
-#### Other posts in this series

-- Meshery configuration
-- Adding a Service Mesh to the mix
-- A CNAB Bundle to install them all